Form factors with two operator insertions and the principle of maximal transcendentality: VI. Conclusions

-By computing the finite remainder function at two-loop, we confirm that the finite parts of the FFs of double half-BPS do not exponentiate, in contrast to the corresponding FFs of single BPS at two-loop.
-In addition to providing a better understanding of the nature of generalised FFs, our work opens the door for further analytic calculations of general class of FFs in ${\cal N}=4$ SYM.
+By computing the finite remainder function at two loop, we confirm that the finite parts of the FFs of double half-BPS do not exponentiate, in contrast to the corresponding FFs of single half-BPS at two loop~\cite{vanNeerven:1985ja}.
+Moreover, we discover that there is no contact divergence in the case of double half-BPS or Konishi operators, and therefore, we do not need any additional UV counterterm.
+Our work, in addition to providing a better understanding of the nature of generalized FFs, opens the door for further analytic calculations of a general class of FFs.